Skip to content

 which can be embedded directly in a Pact file.

-For more information about this format, see the docs:
+For more information about this format, refer to the [Pact

 Returns: